Food and Nutrition Services

 Our food services department is committed to providing safe, wholesome food to our customers.
 All of our central office staff, cafeteria managers, and General School Nutrition III employees who cook or prepare foods are required to have a current sanitation certificate through the state of Illinois Department of Public Health as a condition of employment.
 Many of our general employees, while not required, have also opted to receive this important training and have successfully completed the course of study and have taken the required refresher courses to keep their licenses current.
+All Nutrition employees complete safe food handling training annually.
 We firmly believe this education to be of paramount importance in our operations.

-All of our cafeterias are inspected a minimum of 2 times each school year by the health departments of the municipalities in which the schools are located.
+All of our cafeterias are inspected a minimum of twice each school year by the health departments of the municipalities in which the schools are located.
 We are proud to say that our cafeterias continue to receive scores in the high 90's with some having 100% scores.

 Due to supply chain disruptions, items listed on the menu may not be available to serve.

 In accordance with federal civil rights law and U.S. Department of Agriculture (USDA) civil rights regulations and policies, this institution is prohibited from discriminating on the basis of race, color, national origin, sex (including gender identity and sexual orientation), disability, age, or reprisal or retaliation for prior civil rights activity.

 Program information may be made available in languages other than English.
 Persons with disabilities who require alternative means of communication to obtain program information (e.g., Braille, large print, audiotape, American Sign Language), should contact the responsible state or local agency that administers the program or USDA’s TARGET Center at (202) 720-2600 (voice and TTY) or contact USDA through the Federal Relay Service at (800) 877-8339.